-Sanitize 100-200 PPM Disinfect 500-700 PPM Blood and Body Fluid Disinfectant 5000 PPM 1 ⁄ 4 teaspoon of bleach to a pint of water 1 teaspoon of bleach to a pint of water 1 ⁄ 4 cup of bleach to a pint of water 1 / 2 teaspoon of bleach to a quart of water 2 1⁄4 teaspoon of bleach to a quart of water 1/3 cup and 1 Tablespoon of bleach to a quart of water 1 ⁄ 2 Tablespoon of bleach to a gallon of water 3 Tablespoons of bleach to a gallon of water 1 1⁄2 cup of bleach to a gallon of water h.
-Managing Non-porous (Hard) Surfaces.
-The following steps are applied to nonporous surfaces such as tables, plastic pads/mats, non-cloth toys, non-carpeted flooring, etc. Note: Refer to TB Med 531 for complete listing of sanitizing and disinfecting requirements.
+Sanitize 100-200 PPM Disinfect 500-700 PPM Blood and Body Fluid Disinfectant 5000 PPM 1/4 teaspoon of bleach to a pint of water 1 teaspoon of bleach to a pint of water 1/4 cup of bleach to a pint of water 1⁄2 teaspoon of bleach to a quart of water 2 teaspoon of bleach to a quart of water 1/3 cup and 1 Tablespoon of bleach to a quart of water 1⁄2 Tablespoon of bleach to a gallon of water 3 Tablespoons of bleach to a gallon of water 1 1⁄2 cup of bleach to a gallon of water

 References: 1.
 Caring For Our Children National Health and Safety Performance Standards Guidelines for Early Care and Education Programs 3rd Edition; 2.
 US Environmental Protection Agency; 3.
 US Food and Drug Administration; 4.
 Centers for Disease Control and Prevention; 5.
-USAPHC Tip Sheet Preparing and Measuring High Chlorine Concentration Solutions for Disinfection
+USAPHC Tip Sheet Preparing and Measuring High Chlorine Concentration Solutions for Disinfection; 6.
+Occupational Safety and Health Administration.